 - 7 to 8:00 p.m. – Service: music & teaching.

 - 8:00 to 8:30 p.m. – Small Group Time

 My middle school student has Wednesday night conflicts.
 How will they connect with other students and engage in an age-appropriate teaching if Wednesday doesn’t work for our family?

 We will post each week’s student message online for students and parents to access at any time.
 In addition, student small groups will continue to get together outside of our main Wednesday night gathering.
 Your students can continue to join their small group for any activities he or she is able to attend.

 What will happen on Sunday mornings for my middle school student?

-On Sunday morning, we will encourage students to attend one service and serve during the other service.
+On Sunday morning, we will encourage high school students to attend one service and serve during the other service.
+We also have a middle school group environment that takes place at 9:30am.
 Students will have an opportunity to either worship together in the main auditorium, or worship with their families.
 As far as serving, there will be several environments available for your student to connect and make a difference in the lives of others.

 Will the content of the student message be appropriate for both an 11-year-old and an 18-year-old?